semaphoreci/semaphore/docs/docs/reference/pipeline-yaml.md

 - `passed`: all the blocks in the pipeline ended successfully
 - `stopped`: the pipeline was stopped either by the user or by the system
-- `canceled`: the pipeline was cancelled either by the user or by the system. (the difference between `canceled` and `stopped` is that a pipeline that is not running can be cancelled but cannot be stopped)
+- `canceled`: the pipeline was canceled either by the user or by the system. (the difference between `canceled` and `stopped` is that a pipeline that is not running can be canceled but cannot be stopped)
 - `failed`: the pipeline failed either due to a pipeline YAML syntax error or because at least one of the blocks of the pipeline failed due to a command not being successfully executed.

 ### branch {#branch-in-promotions}